 Local leaders were pleased to learn Wednesday that Walgreen Co. will remain a United States-based business and maintain its Deerfield corporate campus.

-U.S. Congressman Brad Schneider (IL-10) released the following statement in response to the recent developments in Israel and the Gaza.
+U.S. Congressman Brad Schneider (IL-10) released the following statement after President Obama's announcement regarding Iraq.

 U.S. Congressman Brad Schneider (IL-10) toured and hosted an employee town hall at Vernon Hills-based Scotsman Ice Systems on Thursday, Aug.
 7th as part of his continuing “Brad at Your Business” Tour.

 U.S. Sen. Mark Kirk has been collecting mud from the Waukegan Harbor for 14 years, but he was able to stop Tuesday.

 The U.S. Environmental Protection Agency today announced the completion of all cleanup work required to remove Waukegan Harbor from the binational list of Great Lakes Areas of Concern.
 EPA Regional Administrator Susan Hedman was joined for the announcement at Waukegan Harbor by Illinois Governor Pat Quinn, U.S. Senators Dick Durbin and Mark Kirk, U.S.